-General Studies -IV

-250 Marks

-(Ethics, Integrity and Aptitude)
+General Studies -IV 250 Marks (Ethics, Integrity and Aptitude)

-Paper-VI

-Optional Subject - Paper 1 250 Marks
+Paper-VI Optional Subject - Paper 1 250 Marks Paper-VII

-Paper-VII

 Optional Subject - Paper 2 250 Marks

-Sub Total (Written test) 1800 Marks
+Sub Total (Written test) 1750 Marks

-Personality Test 275 Marks.
+Personality Test 275 Marks

-Grand Total 2075 Marks
+Grand Total 2025 Marks

-{Candidates may choose any optional subject from amongst the list of subjects given in para 2 below (Group 1).
-However, a candidate can opt for the literatures of a language, indicated in Group-2 below para 2, as an optional subject, only if the candidate has graduated in the literature of that particular language as the main subject}.
+Candidates may choose any one of the

+optional subject from amongst the list of subjects given in para 2 below NOTE :
-NOTE:

-- (i) Marks obtained by the candidates for all papers (Paper I-VII) will be counted for merit ranking.
-However, the Commission will have the discretion to fix qualifying marks in any or all papers of the examination. - (ii) For the Language medium/ literature of languages, the scripts to be used by the candidates will be as
+- (i) The papers on Indian languages and English (Paper A and Paper B) will be of Matriculation or equivalent standard and will be of qualifying nature.
+The marks obtained in these papers will not be counted for ranking. - (ii) evaluation of the papers, namely, Essay, General Studies and Optional Subject of all the candidates would be done simultaneously along with evaluation of their qualifying papers on 'Indian Languages' and 'English' but the papers on Essay, General Studies and Optional Subject of only such candidates will be taken cognizance who attain 30% marks in Indian Language and 25% marks in English as minimum qualifying standards in these qualifying papers. - (iii) The paper A on Indian Language will not, however, be compulsory for candidates hailing from the States of Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland and Sikkim. - (iv) Marks obtained by the candidates for the Paper-I-VII only will be counted for merit ranking.
+However, the Commission will have the discretion to fix qualifying marks in any or all of these papers. - (v) For the Language medium/literature of languages, the scripts to be used by the candidates will be as under:

+tioo wiii bo ao anaon

 Language Script

 Assamese Assamese

 Bengali Bengali

 Gujarati Gujarati

 Hindi Devanagari

 Kannada Kannada

 Kashmiri Persian

 Konkani Devanagari

 Malayalam Malayalam

 Manipuri Bengali

 Marathi Devanagari

 Nepali Devanagari

 Oriya Oriya

 Punjabi Gurumukhi

 Sanskrit Devanagari

-Sindhi Devanagari or Ara
+Sindhi Devanagari or

+Arabic

+Tamil Tamil

+Telugu Telugu

+Urdu Persian

+Bodo Devanagari

+Dogri Devanagari

-Devanagari or Arabic
+Maithili Devanagari

-Tamil Tamil Telugu Telugu Urdu Persian Bodo Devanagari Dogri Devanagari Maithilli Devanagari

-Santhali Devanagari or Olchiki
+Santhali Devanagari or

+Olchiki